Exp232/Industry-Edit/README.md

 # Industry Edit

 # Description
+This mod builds upon IndustryFix by Voidheartd, adding additional fixes to new undustries and increasing the scope to include useful modifications when playing a modded game.

 Corrections for industry issues including:
 - Appalachian Hardwoods R1 unload speed increased by 50%
 - Locust Pin Co BR3 unload speed increased by 50%